aspose-cad-cloud/aspose-cad-cloud-dotnet/README.md

 	// process resulting stream
 }

-// another option is to use POST request and send drawing in a stream, if it's not present in your storage using (FileStream inputImageStream = new FileStream(@"D:\test\localInputDrawing.dxf", FileMode.Open, FileAccess.Read)) {
+// another option is to use POST request and send drawing as a stream, if it's not present in your storage using (FileStream inputImageStream = new FileStream(@"D:\test\localInputDrawing.dxf", FileMode.Open, FileAccess.Read)) {
 	var postSaveRequest = new PostDrawingSaveAsRequest(inputImageStream, "png", "ResultFolder/resultImage.png");